 In this case the phone was damaged previously, and the 'explosion' seems to have happened when the owner pressed down on the broken screen to show what was wrong with it.
 But this was not an unprecedented incident, even at that shop, whose owner said that three years ago a similar mishap happened with an iPhone 5.

 "When they blow, they smoke like that because the two chemicals in the battery mix," said Owen.
 "It sets off a toxic green haze.
 It set the whole bin on fire."

 More recently now, you've probably heard about Samsung and its overheating (but otherwise excellent, ironically) Note 7 phablet.
 The batteries in some Note 7 handsets overheated to dangerous levels, to the extent that Samsung recalled the product completely.
-You can read more about the Samsung Note 7 incident here.

 This is alarming stuff, but bear in mind that this affects only this one model in Samsung's smartphone lineup, and none in Apple's iPhone lineup.
 Rival phone manufacturers sometimes source components - including battery units - from the same suppliers, but there is presently no suggestion whatsoever that this fault will cause problems for Apple or other companies other than Samsung.